bazibuhejm/covid-19_data-set-Group-IV/README.md

 ## Data exploration
 Initially data was chosen from kaggle.com, however some of the data was not complete enough and had to be exchanged for more complete data.

+## Data preprocessing
+The data preprocessing included removing columns where data was mostly incomplete.
+For the purpose of the machine learning model the locations.csv had to be one hot encoded.
+Other considerations for the preprocesing were removing columns that were labeled "new".
+The data was tablulated in a cumulative fasion so we only took the most recent numbers available.
+The "new" columns had data that only represented a small segment of time and thus were not usable for our analysis.

 ## Data Analysis
 Using unsupervised machine learning, a dataset of more that 25 different factors will be processed in order to determine which variables hold the most significant correlation with lower death rates.